On Visit To Chile, Pope Asks For Forgiveness Over Sex-Abuse Scandal

 Although Francis has pledged a "zero tolerance" policy on abuse, he has had to walk a fine line in the matter and many inside and outside the church accuse him of not acting decisively enough.

 That anger has sparked anti-Catholic violence in Chile.
-In Santiago at least five churches have been attacked since Friday, some with firebombs.
-Others have been vandalized, according to the country's Interior sub secretary, Mahmud Aleuy.
+In Santiago, at least five churches have been attacked since Friday, some with firebombs.
+Others have been vandalized, according to the country's interior subsecretary, Mahmud Aleuy.

 No one was hurt, according to local reports, but The Santiago Times reports that in one case, the vandals left behind a message threatening to kill Pope Francis.